Raffles' banded langur: Habits

 The Raffles' banded langur appears to have two birth seasons, once between June and July and another between December and January.
-In this study, at least six infants were born between 2008 and 2010, and the authors found low infant mortality, with several infants surviving at least to seven months old.
+In this study, at least six infants were born between 2008 and 2010, and the authors found low infant mortality, with several infants surviving to at least seven months old.
 The study also found that the infant coloration of the Singapore population is indistinguishable from that of the Johor, Malaysia population, with infants having white fur with a black stripe down the back from the head to the tail, crossed by another black stripe across the shoulders and to the forearms.
 Males leave their natal group before reaching maturity, at about 4 years old.

 The call of mature males sounds like "ke-ke-ke."
 Mammalogist Ronald M. Nowak described the species' alarm call as "a harsh rattle followed by a loud chak-chak-chak-chak."

 Raffles' banded langurs have occasionally been observed being groomed by long-tailed macaques.

 Diet

 The Raffles' banded langur has a primarily vegetarian diet.
 Specialized bacteria in its gut allow it to digest leaves and unripe fruit.
 The Perawang study found that nearly 60% of the diet consisted of fruits and seeds.
 Another 30% consisted of leaves, primarily young leaves.
 A different study found that fruit made up 49% of the diet.
-Unlike some other monkeys, such as the long-tailed macaque, the banded langur destroys the seeds it eats, and so it is not a significant factor in dispersing seeds.
+Unlike some other monkeys, such as the long-tailed macaque, the banded langur destroys the seeds it eats, and thus is not a significant factor in dispersing seeds.